Nick

 asked local GPs to try to influence the BMA team similarly.

-Best
+Best wishes

 Nick

-belt campaign update/Sharia/crime/schools chess/e-petitions
+Green belt campaign update/Sharia/crime/schools

-February 2008
+15 February 2008

-all –
+Hi all –

-Housing development – a startling refusal
+1. Housing development – a startling refusal

 ------------ --------- --------- --------- -----

-with the 2,000 responses that many of you have sent about the
+Armed with the 2,000 responses that many of

 proposed housing development, I contacted the consultants who